Forget what you thought you knew about Footscray; this suburb is a shining example of the changing face of Melbourne’s inner west.

-Once a hotbed for Greek and Italian migrants, then new arrivals from Vietnam and a number of African nations, Footscray is a melting pot of cultures and influences.
+Once a hotbed for Greek and Italian migrants, and more recently new arrivals from Vietnam and Africa, Footscray is a melting pot of cultures and influences.
 These have swept across the neighbourhood in a wave of opportunity and gentrification, making Footscray an exciting suburb to visit.

 For the perfect blend of community and local culture, check out Footscray Community Arts Centre.
 It’s the central hub of creativity in Footscray, with exhibitions and performances by emerging and established artists, as well as art workshops for kids and adults.
 There’s also a cafe and bar on site, and you’ll have great views of the Maribyrnong River and out to Melbourne’s CBD from here.
-It also plays host to the annual St Jerome’s Laneway Festival, with a line-up of international and local music acts and performers.
+It also plays host to the annual St Jerome’s Laneway Festival, arguably Australia’s best multi-city music festival that boasts a line-up of international and local bands and artists every year.